Akrhiin/Webcam_scanner/README.md

 ==================================================
 CURRENT STATUS:
 Scanner is able to show constant feed from webcam in new window.
 Upon keypress [ESC], closes window.
-Upon keypress [SPACE], prompts user for file name and saves frame as new png.
+Upon keypress [SPACE], prompts user for file name and saves frame as new png in main directory.

-PLANS:
-Implement the current webcam functionality into a self contained 3d-scanner program.
+I wrote this script to be used in tandem with Meshroom for photogrammetry purposes, but could likely be repurposed to suit a variety of needs.